Velocidex/velociraptor-docs/content/blog/2024/2024-05-09-detection-engineering/_index.md

 fragile and how it can be strengthened by utilizing more detailed log sources.

-Next we explore how Sigma rules can be applied on the endpoint itself to access more log sources than are typically shipped to the SIEM.
+Next we explored how Sigma rules can be applied on the endpoint itself to access more log sources than are typically shipped to the SIEM.
 By evaluating the rules directly on the endpoint, it is possible to use Sigma rules for incident response triage purposes.
 I then demonstrate